-Throughout October the Learning Disabilities Associations of Ontario will be marking LD Awareness month with community events.
-However this month long effort is about more than events, rather it is about raising awareness and reducing stigma to allow people to get the supports they need to reach their potential.
+Throughout October, Learning Disabilities Awareness month, the Learning Disabilities Associations of Ontario will be raising awareness to reduce stigma to allow people to get the supports they need to reach their potential.

 - 1 In 10 people in Ontario are impacted.

 - 35% of students with LDs drop out of school